treble37/padrino_superhero_todo/README.md

-# padrino_superhero_todo
+## padrino_superhero_todo

-a todo app built on Padrino.rb
+Description: a todo app built on Padrino.rb with Angular to explore Padrino and Angular

+###Resource Links

 API setup: